 1) Understand the 4Cs of Diamond Quality

-This basic knowledge will not only unlock the mystery of a diamond’s quality, it will help you understand a diamond’s value and price.
+The GIA 4Cs of diamond quality will help you learn how to buy a diamond.
+This basic knowledge will not only unlock the mystery of a diamond’s quality, it will also help you understand a diamond’s value and price.

 - Diamond Color In most diamonds, the term actually refers to the absence of color.
 The less color in the stone, the more desirable and valuable it is.
 Some of these differences are not visible to the naked eye, but directly impact the overall quality and price of the stone.